 McGhie died in 2017, but the music that sparked his joy and creativity endures on Wayne ’76.
 Though it’s easy to understand how and why the late-60s/early-70s microcosm of the Canadian music industry could largely ignore and under-appreciate a Black immigrant musician, Wayne ’76 makes a case for just how much of a crime it was that McGhie’s vision and work went unheard for so long.
 Unabashedly shifting from funk to soul to reggae and R&B, McGhie is a musician in a class all his own.
 His multi-faceted sounds were ripe for the picking, which explains why 1990s hip-hop and rap recordings widely sampled his work.
 Still, a battle with mental health issues through the tail-end of the 1970s and 1980s left him unable to write and record just when it seemed like he was reaching the peak of creativity.

 “Love Over Yonder” immediately stands out as an instant funk/soul/disco classic.
-Piercing strings introduce the song’s infectious melody setting up McGhie’s soulful croon as he sings of walking a tightrope over deep waters while carrying a heavy load but always with an eye on the horizon where the object of desire.
+Piercing strings introduce the song’s infectious melody setting up McGhie’s soulful croon as he sings of walking a tightrope over deep waters while carrying a heavy load, always with an eye on the horizon towards the object of desire.
 “Love Over Yonder” is the kind of song you swear you’ve known all your life the first time you hear it.
-Soo too, “Too Bad,” an impassioned song about missed opportunities that may have initially been directed at an ex-lover but somehow now feels like a pointed criticism towards the greater musical community that systemically oppressed racialized voices.
+So too, “Too Bad,” an impassioned song about missed opportunities that may have initially been directed at an ex-lover but now feels like a pointed criticism towards the greater musical community that systemically oppressed racialized voices.
 Opener “Think It Over” flirts with McGhie’s Caribbean heritage, adding calypso-inspired bounce to a ballad that sways like palm fronds in a midday Montego Bay breeze.
-“So What,” “Talk to Me,” and “Let the Music” are reggae-pop hybrids that could just as easily have inspired the Clash and the Police if they’d ever seen the light of day at the time they were recorded.
+“So What,” “Talk to Me,” and “Let the Music” are reggae-pop hybrids that could just as easily have inspired the Clash and the Police if they’d ever seen the light of day at the time of their recording.

 Thank you for Visiting DOMINIONATED